-She has performed extensively throughout the northeast United States as a collaborator in various chamber groups and, as a founding member of the Atlantic Guitar Quartet, has been featured as part of the Catonsville Concerts at 3 series, at Loyola University, UMBC, and at the Engineers Club at the Garrett-Jacobs Mansion.
-In March of 2018 she was a featured performer in the Baltimore Classical Guitar Society’s “Made in Baltimore” 30th anniversary commissions concert.
-She received her bachelor’s degree from the Eastman School of Music and her master’s degree from Peabody Conservatory of the Johns Hopkins University.
+She has performed extensively throughout the northeast United States as a collaborator in various chamber groups and, as a founding member of the Atlantic Guitar Quartet, has been featured in the Ulster Chamber Music Series and performed at Marshall University, Loyola University, University of Maryland Baltimore County, and at the Engineers Club at the Garrett-Jacobs Mansion as an artist-in-residence.
+AGQ is an ensemble dedicated to the music of living composers, and in 2010 released their self-titled recording featuring new music by Olivier Bensa, Ronald Pearl, David Smooke, Christopher Gainey and Arvo Pärt.
+In March of 2018 Zoë was a featured performer in the Baltimore Classical Guitar Society’s “Made in Baltimore” 30th anniversary commission concert where she premiered “Storied” by Edmund Scott Miller with guitarist Jeremy Lyons.
+She received her bachelor’s degree from the Eastman School of Music and her master’s degree from the Peabody Conservatory of the Johns Hopkins University.

-In addition to her performing career, she is a highly sought after guitar teacher.
-She is the founding director of the Evergreen Academy of Talent Education, a Suzuki guitar school in the Baltimore area.
-Additionally she has taught workshops and master classes at the Salisbury Guitar Festival, the Peabody Preparatory’s Fret Festival, the New Jersey Music Educators Association Conference, as well as Marshall University as part of a residency in 2018.
-She lives in the Lutherville area with her husband and two sons.
+Prior to her work at Peabody Zoë founded the Evergreen Academy of Talent Education, a Suzuki guitar school in the Baltimore area.
+She has taught workshops and master classes at the Baltimore School for the Arts, Salisbury Guitar Festival, the New Jersey Music Educators Association Conference and Marshall University, and has served as an adjudicator for the Baltimore Classical Guitar Society Certificate program.
+Additionally, she is on the board of trustees of the Guitar Foundation of America.
+She currently lives in Lutherville, Maryland with her husband and two sons.